rails/rails/guides/source/getting_started.md

 ------------

 Now that you've seen your first Rails application, you should feel free to update it and experiment on your own.

+We recommend next that you read [A Guide to Testing Rails Applications](testing.html), for a deep dive into Rails testing facilities and approaches.

-But you don't have to do everything without help.
-As you need assistance getting up and running with Rails, feel free to consult these support resources:
+Remember you don't have to do everything without help.
+As you need assistance getting up and running with Rails, feel free to consult these support
+resources:

 * The [Ruby on Rails Guides](index.html)
 * The [Ruby on Rails Tutorial](http://railstutorial.org/book)